CRA Product Classification: Is Your Product Default, Important, or Critical?

 | Embedded OS (RTOS, firmware) | Default (usually) |

-Example: A custom Linux distribution for embedded devices would typically be Important Class I. Ubuntu Server would be Important Class II.
+Example: A custom Linux distribution for embedded devices would typically be Important Class I. Ubuntu Server is Important Class I.

 Software vs Hardware